UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 Notes:

-To do this, we are going to use a very nifty library called Altair.
+To do this, we are going to use a very nifty package called Altair.

 Altair is a data visualization tool that produces plots relatively easily.

-Like any other library we have seen so far, Altair needs to be imported before we can use it.
+Like any other package we have seen so far, Altair needs to be imported before we can use it.

 ---